commercialhaskell/stack/README.md

 is already available, so it's safe to run it from an automated script, for example.

+__How do I get extra build tools?__

+stack will automatically install build tools required by your packages or their dependencies, in particular alex and happy.

 __How does stack choose which snapshot to use when creating a new config file?__

 It checks the two most recent LTS Haskell major versions and the most recent